ultimateshadsform/Anycubic-Kobra-2-Series-Tools/README.md

 To do all this a little easier you can just use `build.sh` and it will run all the steps for you.

-### Notes
+> [!WARNING]

-This repository is a work in progress and may contain bugs or may not work as expected any pull requests are welcome.
+> This repository is a work in progress and may contain bugs or may not work as expected any pull requests are welcome.

+> [!NOTE]
-Default password for the root access (UART and SSH) is `toor` but it can be changed in the `options.cfg` file.
+> Default password for the root access (custom firmware with UART and SSH) is `toor` but it can be changed in the `options.cfg` file.

+> [!IMPORTANT]
-Start the scripts directly by `./script_name.sh <parameters>` to be started by the requested `bash` shell.
+> Start the scripts directly by `./script_name.sh <parameters>` to be started by the requested `bash` shell.
 Shells like `sh` are not compatible at this time.

+> [!IMPORTANT]
-Use only FAT32 formatted USB disk and place the file `update.swu` inside a folder `update` created at the root of the USB disk.
+> Use only FAT32 formatted USB disk and place the file `update.swu` inside a folder `update` created at the root of the USB disk.
 You don't have to have a 4 GB usb.
 It can be 64 or 128 GB or more.
 You only need to format 1 partition to max 4 GB.
 Then FAT32 will be available.

+> [!TIP]
-In order for the auto update upload to work properly, you need to setup in advance the configuration file `auto_install.cfg`.
+> In order for the auto update upload to work properly, you need to setup in advance the configuration file `auto_install.cfg`.
 It requires one line of text with the following information:
-`host_ip`,`user_name`,`printer_ip`,`ssh_port`
+> `host_ip`,`user_name`,`printer_ip`,`ssh_port`
-Example:
+> Example:
-`192.168.1.234,root,192.168.1.242,22`
+> `192.168.1.234,root,192.168.1.242,22`
+>

-Only applies if you have already rooted and installed ssh on the printer.
+> Only applies if you have already rooted and installed ssh on the printer.

 ### Information